 As a business our beliefs are true to paddling.
 Obviously we need to make money otherwise we wouldn’t be here but we want to continue providing services that help people get out there and paddle more…Realistically this isn’t going to be a corporate thing.
 We just went to a paddling show and pitched the idea and companies were falling all over themselves to be involved.
 We met with a dozen people from all over the world and everyone was like, “Wow!
 We need this!”
 Some of the bigger companies were hinting hard that they’d like to get involved.
 Relatively speaking whitewater paddling is a small pastime but when you add in SUP, canoeing, rafting and others it’s a huge market.
 But for this initial phase of the project we’ve decided to build the initial website and mobile app with the help of Rapid Media [publisher of such magazines as Adventure Kayak] and then get clubs and associations uploading.
 After that we’ll decide whether to do corporate investment or not.

 How much money has been invested so far?

 We’ve probably put in about $2,500-3,000 at this point.
 We’re committed about 10-15 grand and that’ll get us to the point where we have a workable website.
 But the whole project will probably be in the $30,000-$40,000 range.
-The key thing for this, though, is it’s not intended to be a money making opportunity.
-It’s an investment into the industry and to paddle sports in general.
-You’re not going to find any banner ads or pop ups.
+The key thing for this, though, is we wanted to keep this as organic as possible.
+You’re not going to find any banner ads or pop ups on this thing because it’s not intended to be a money-making opportunity.
+It’s an investment in the industry and to paddle sports in general.
 I have a demo app on my iPad that shows river alerts, new levels, how that transfers into a graph that shows low, medium and high levels, a legend, region overview and how to add new river.
 But we’re working with a three- to four-month timeline to try and get it online for everyone.
 From there we’ll use BC and Alberta as user markets to work through the fixes.

 What are you calling it?